Morikoi/asteroid-blaster/docs/index.md

 ### What is Observability

 Over the years, many definitions were explained, discussed and created.
-[Michael Friedrich](https://dnsmichi.at/about/
+[Michael Friedrich](https://dnsmichi.at/about/), maintainer of this platform, says:

+> Modern applicatio